-Designed to present alternative theoretical strategies of counseling; integrate the concepts of individual analysis and the collection and dissemination of educational and occupational information with those of counseling; prepare the student for further study of the theoretical and practical aspects of counseling.

-630. Group Dynamics in Counseling (5).
-Pr., Division Approval.
+Designed to present alternative theoretical strategies of counseling; integrate the concepts of individual analysis and the collection and dissemination of educational and occupational information with those of counseling; prepare the student for further study of the theoretical and practical aspects of counseling. - 629.
+Counseling Theory and Practice II.
+(5).
+Pr., CED 628.